sayheyakanksha/decoding-the-beats-with-spotify/README.md

 A Streamlit-powered music recommender system that compares songs using audio features from Spotify data.
 Select a favorite song to get smart, feature-based recommendations — visualized using interactive tables and radar charts.

-### Live Demo
+## Live Demo

-Try the app here: [Streamlit App](https://decoding-the-beats-with-spotify.streamlit.app/)
+Try the app here: [Streamlit App - Song Recommender](https://decoding-the-beats-with-spotify.streamlit.app/)

----

 ## Overview

+This project was created by **Akanksha** for the course **I513: Usable AI** (Spring 2025).
+The work explores classic hit songs using a [Kaggle dataset](https://www.kaggle.com/datasets/thebumpkin/10400-classic-hits-10-genres-1923-to-2023/data) containing 15,150 tracks spanning from 1923 to 2023, enriched with Spotify audio features.

+The project combines:
+- **Exploratory data analysis** to uncover long-term trends
+- **Predictive modeling** to understand song popularity drivers
+- **Clustering techniques** to segment songs based on audio similarity

+The result is an interpretable, content-based song recommender app built in Streamlit.
 This web app analyzes song similarities based on Spotify’s audio feature set and clustering.
 It lets users:
 - Select a known song
 - Discover similar tracks from the same feature cluster
 - Compare key audio attributes visually